void-linux/void-packages/Manual.md

 and other files required for development (not required at runtime).

-- If you are updating a package please be careful with SONAME bumps, check the installed files (`xbps-src show-files`) before pushing new updates.
+- If you are updating a package please be careful with SONAME bumps, check the installed files (`./xbps-src show-files pkg`) before pushing new updates.

 ### Contributing via git